-I work with adults experiencing difficulties in any area of life, particularly anxiety, depression, emotional regulation, childhood trauma and abuse, relationship problems, communication, self-esteem, or addiction.
+I work with adults facing difficulties in any area of life, particularly anxiety, depression, emotional regulation, childhood trauma and abuse, relationship problems, communication and self-esteem.

 I provide a supportive, understanding and safe place where you can explore your concerns and find a way forward.
 I draw on many techniques, theories and my own experience, to listen and respond to each individual.

-Before starting my practice 30 years ago, I qualified and worked as a social worker and completed five years’ training in somatic psychotherapy.
-Since then I have taken additional courses in self psychology, emotion-focused therapy, mindfulness, couple therapy, psychoanalytic psychotherapy, embodied imagination, infant observation, neurotherapy, and intersubjectivity.
+Before starting my practice 34 years ago, I qualified and worked as a social worker, and completed five years’ training in somatic psychotherapy.
+Since then I have taken additional courses in self psychology, emotion-focused therapy, EMDR, mindfulness, couple therapy, psychoanalytic psychotherapy, embodied imagination, neurotherapy, and intersubjectivity.

-I was a founding member of the Australian Association of Somatic Psychotherapists (AASP), and gained accreditation as a Somatic Psychotherapist in 1991.
-I am on the Clinical Register of the Psychotherapy and Counselling Federation of Australia (PACFA), and am a member of the International Association for Relational Psychoanalysis and Psychotherapy (IARPP).
-I am also an Accredited Mental Health Social Worker and a member of the Australian Association of Social Workers (AASW).
+In 1986 I was a founding member of the Australian Association of Somatic Psychotherapists (AASP); I gained accreditation as a Somatic Psychotherapist in 1991.
+I am an Accredited Mental Health Social Worker and a member of the Australian Association of Social Workers (AASW).
+I am also a member of the International Association for Relational Psychoanalysis and Psychotherapy (IARPP) Australia.
 I follow and comply with the Ethical Codes of all these associations.